awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

 1. In the **Replication rule configuration**, under **Source bucket**, you have the following options for setting the replication source:
    + To replicate the whole bucket, choose **This rule applies to all objects in the bucket**\.
    + To replicate all objects that have the same prefix, choose **Limit the scope of this rule using one or more filters**\.
-This will limit replication to all objects that have names that begin with the string \(for example `pictures`\)\.
+This limits replication to all objects that have names that begin with the string \(for example `pictures`\)\.
 Enter a prefix in the box\.
 **Note**
 If you enter a prefix that is the name of a folder, you must use **/** \(forward slash\) as the last character \(for example, `pictures/`\)\.
-   + To replicate all objects with one or more object tags, select **Add tag** and enter the key value pair in the boxes\.
+   + To replicate all objects with one or more object tags, select **Add tag** and enter the key\-value pair in the boxes\.
 Repeat the procedure to add another tag\.
 You can combine a prefix and tags\.
 For more information about object tags, see [Object Tagging](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-tagging.html) in the *Amazon Simple Storage Service Developer Guide*\.

    The new schema supports prefix and tag filtering and the prioritization of rules\.
-For more information about the new schema, see [ Replication Configuration Backward Compatibility](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-add-config.html#replication-backward-compat-considerations) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about the new schema, see [ Replication configuration backward compatibility](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-add-config.html#replication-backward-compat-considerations) in the *Amazon Simple Storage Service Developer Guide*\.
 The developer guide describes the XML used with the Amazon S3 API that works behind the user interface\.
 In the developer guide, the new schema is described as *replication configuration XML V2*\.

-1. Under **Destination**, you have the following options for setting the replication destination:
+1. Under **Destination**, select the bucket where you want Amazon S3 to replicate objects\.
+**Note**
+ The number of destination buckets is limited to the number of AWS Regions in a given partition\.
+A partition is a grouping of Regions\.
+AWS currently has three partitions: `aws` \(Standard Regions\), `aws-cn` \(China Regions\), and `aws-us-gov` \(AWS GovCloud \[US\] Regions\)\.
+You can use [service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) to request an increase in your destination bucket limit\.
-   + To replicate to a bucket in your account, select **Choose a bucket in this account** and type or browse for your the destination bucket\.
+   + To replicate to a bucket or buckets in your account, select **Choose a bucket in this account**, and enter or browse for the destination bucket names\.
-   + To replicate to a bucket in a different AWS account, select **Choose a bucket in another account** and enter the destination bucket account ID and type your destination bucket name\.
+   + To replicate to a bucket or buckets in a different AWS account, select **Choose a bucket in another account**, and enter the destination bucket account ID and name\.

-     If the destination bucket is in a different account from the source bucket, you must add a bucket policy to the destination bucket to grant the owner of the source bucket account permission to replicate objects in the destination bucket\.
+     If the destination is in a different account from the source bucket, you must add a bucket policy to the destination buckets to grant the owner of the source bucket account permission to replicate objects\.
 For more information, see [Granting permissions when source and destination buckets are owned by different AWS accounts](https://docs.aws.amazon.com/AmazonS3/latest/dev/setting-repl-config-perm-overview.html#setting-repl-config-crossacct) in the *Amazon Simple Storage Service Developer Guide*\.
 **Note**
-If versioning is not enabled on the destination bucket, you will get a warning that contains an **Enable versioning** button\.
+If versioning is not enabled on the destination bucket, you get a warning that contains an **Enable versioning** button\.
 Choose this button to enable versioning on the bucket\.

-1. Under **Destination**, you can also set the following options:
+1. You have the following additional options while setting the **Destination**:
    + If you want to enable **Object Ownership** to help standardize ownership of new objects in the destination bucket, choose **Change object ownership to the destination bucket owner**\.
 For more information about this option, see [Meet compliance requirements using S3 RTC](https://docs.aws.amazon.com/AmazonS3/latest/dev/about-object-ownership.html) in the *Amazon Simple Storage Service Developer Guide*\.
-   + If you want to replicate your data into a specific storage class in the destination bucket, choose **Change the storage class for the replicated objects**\.
-Then choose the storage class that you want to use for the replicated objects in the destination bucket\.
-If you don't select this option, the storage class for replicated objects is the same class as the original objects\.
+   + If you want to replicate your data into a specific storage class in the destination, choose **Change the storage class for the replicated objects**\.
+Then choose the storage class that you want to use for the replicated objects in the destination\.
+If you don't choose this option, the storage class for replicated objects is the same class as the original objects\.
-   + If you want to enable delete marker replication in your replication configuration, select **delete marker replication**\.
+   + If you want to enable delete marker replication in your replication configuration, select **Delete marker replication**\.
 For more information see, [Keep source bucket deletes in sync with delete marker replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/delete-marker-replication.html)\.
+   + If you want to enable Amazon S3 replica modification sync in your replication configuration, select **Replica modification sync**\.
+For more information see, [Replicating metadata changes with replica modification sync](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-for-metadata-changes.html)\.
    + If you want to enable S3 replication metrics in your replication configuration, select **Replication metrics and events**\.
 For more information see, [Monitor progress with S3 replication metrics](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-metrics.html)\.
    + If you want to enable S3 Replication Time Control \(S3 RTC\) in your replication configuration, select **S3 Replication Time Control**\.
 For more information about this option, see [Meet compliance requirements using S3 RTC](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-time-control.html) in the *Amazon Simple Storage Service Developer Guide*\.
 **Note**